 Top 10 Things to Do on the Great Ocean Road, VIC

-Time poor visitors to Melbourne often tick off the Great Ocean Road as a day trip, but this stunning region demands a closer look if you have two of three days to tarry.
-Here's a checklist of top experiences, thanks to Choice Hotels.
+Time poor visitors to Melbourne often do the Great Ocean Road as a day trip, but this stunning region demands a closer look if you have two of three days to tarry.
+Work your way through these ten must-sees and dos.

 Ten of the best things to do on the Great Ocean Road